 Sexualisation is on the 2014 agenda – with a crescendo of attention to page 3, racist-sexist music videos, online porn, lads mags and more last year, there will be considerable attention to Government and all the parties’ policies on sexualisation this year.
 Age ratings for music videos online are being trialled, some phone-TV-internet companies are bringing in porn filters, and The Sun began the year reminding us why Page 3 has to go.

 Abuse trials remain headline news – prosecutions of high profile men for sexual abuse alongside prosecutions of others for child sexual exploitation remain daily headline news.
 Women’s services have seen an enormous spike in calls reporting historic abuse.
 Our society’s understanding of the scale of abuse, how perpetrators target victims and why victims have been reluctant to report is changing.
 But it is still the case that the vast majority of survivors do not report to the police and there is as critical need for specialist women’s services in every community which can offer support long-term whenever a survivor seeks it.
 Political leadership in this area will be welcomed by many people, including policy aimed at preventing as well as just responding to abuse.

 If you would like to support our campaigning for a safer world for women and girls so that we can put pressure on government to take action you can make a donation.
 Every penny helps so many thanks!

-We are very grateful for the support of all our donors and funders, including Comic Relief, Esmée Fairbairn, Rosa, Trust for London, JMG and Amnesty International UK.
+We are very grateful for the support of all our supporters and funders, including Comic Relief, Esmée Fairbairn, Sigrid Rausing, Rosa, JMG, Trust for London and Amnesty International UK.